JohannesMP/Zilch-Snippets-and-Libraries/Experimentals/README.md

 This was a fun exploration of properly pre-predicting physics for debug purposes.
 Special thanks to Rob for his physics insights and getting the simulated arc physics to exactly match up with those of the actual engine.

+- The basic idea is to take a given point, its current velocity and the forces it is experiencing, then run the same calculation that the engine would do to arrive at a new point, with its own new velocity.
+- In a for loop, run this calculation for X number of iterations, each time taking the point/velocity of the previous iteration as the starting point for the current one.
+- The critical point to realize is that while calculating lots of physics is (relatively) fast, drawing lines between every single point is not.
+Therefore if you plan on drawing the arc in the game space, use some metric to only draw a line every X number of points
+- In the case here I kept a running total of the distances between all the points, and only drew a new line connecting two points once a minimum distance was reached.
+This ensures that the endpoints between lines are always about the same distance apart.
+- The best solution would be to look at the slope of the line and only draw a new line once a certain change in slope has been reached, which would allow long straight parts of the line to only consist of very few line segments.

 I may expand on this later with a general library that takes delegates as an argument, allowing you to do fun things like accurately draw the path a particle would take through a gravity/vector field.